iyarsius/farfetch-api/readme.md

 ## Usage

-Here is an example of how to use the Farfetch Scraper module:
+Here is an example of how to use the Farfetch Api module:

 ### Search for products